Eppstein: Bremthal

 Eppstein and the Wernerplatz, in the centre of the old town.

 Bremthal has a rapid-transit railway stop on line S2.
-With approximately 5000 inhabitants, Bremthal is the most populous quarter of Eppstein, and is the economic and cultural centre.
-Bremthal has several associations e.g. a brass band, Germania singing association, Liederkranz singing association, an association of small animal breeders and a volunteer fire brigade.
+With approximately 5,000 inhabitants, Bremthal is the most populous quarter of Eppstein, and is the economic and cultural centre.
+Bremthal has several associations; e.g. a brass band, Gesangverein Germania, Gesangverein Liederkranz, an association of small animal breeders, and a volunteer fire brigade. ose to Wildsachsenerstraße is a small skate park, and a forest path.

 Bremthal was founded by the Lords of Eppstein in the 10th/11th century because the narrow valley around their castle did not allow for arable land.
 Bremthal's church, St. Margareta, was built in 1889.
 The church has a baptismal font (1749) from an earlier church on the site.

-A small skate park and forest adventure path off the Wildsachsenerstraße are fun for children.

 Niederjosbach

-Niederjosbach has a rapid-transit railway stop on line S2 as well as a bus connection to the Wiesbadener transportation network.
+Niederjosbach has a rapid transit railway stop on line S2, as well as a bus connection to the Wiesbadener transportation network.

 Motorway connections are about 3 minutes away.
-In Niederjosbach is a large campsite, the very well-maintained terrace-like "Taunuscamp", which is on the Sonnenhang.
+In Niederjosbach is a large campsite, the terrace-like "Taunuscamp", which is on the Sonnenhang.
 It is open all year round.
-The GCC - Gusbacher Carnevalsclub - organizes several meetings annually, and on "carnival Tuesday", a noteworthy parade by the village's local associations; two sport clubs, two singing clubs, a fruit and horticulture club, church choir, fire-brigade, "Gusbacher chaoten" (carnival parade organisers), federation of housewives, German Red Cross local association and neighbourhood municipalities.
+The Gusbacher Carnevalsclub (GCC) organizes several meetings annually, and on "carnival Tuesday", a noteworthy parade by the village's local associations; two sport clubs, two singing clubs, a fruit and horticulture club, church choir, fire-brigade, Gusbacher chaoten, federation of housewives, German Red Cross local association and neighbourhood municipalities.
 There is an industrial area and several craft enterprises, as well as an urban kindergarten with three groups.
-The Catholic community centre "Am Honigbaum" ("at the honey tree") is used for church and also for private and other social meetings.
+The Catholic community centre Am Honigbaum (lit. 'at the honey tree') is used for church and also for private and other social meetings.
 The place has been part of Eppstein since 1972.
 The Niederjosbach coat of arms has a silver fir tree on a red background.